-Valley Children’s Hospital’s Laboratory offers a training program for individuals looking to meet the practical requirement to apply for state licensure as a Clinical Laboratory Scientist.
-Our full service clinical laboratory includes a Core Lab (Hematology, Coagulation, Chemistry, Urinalysis, and Blood Gas Analysis), Transfusion Service, Microbiology, Molecular Biology, Point of Care Testing, and Referral Testing Department.
-The objectives of the program are to provide a required 12 month clinical rotation through various sections of the lab and provide supplemental information through self-directed computer modules to prepare trainees for the licensure exam.
+Valley Children’s Hospital’s Laboratory offers a training program for individuals that have completed a Bachelor’s Degree and looking for the next step in becoming a Clinical Laboratory Scientist.
+Interns in this program will spend 52 weeks rotating through the Lab in preparation to become a Laboratory generalist and qualify to take the California state licensing exam.
+Our full service clinical laboratory includes a Core Lab (Hematology, Coagulation, Chemistry, Urinalysis), Transfusion Service, Microbiology, Molecular Biology, Point of Care Testing, and Referral Testing Department.
+The objectives of the program are to provide the required 12 month clinical practical rotation through various sections of the lab and also provide supplemental information through self-directed didactic material to prepare Interns for the CA licensure exam.

-The Clinical Laboratory Scientist Training Program includes a 12-month clinical rotation in the following areas:
+The Clinical Laboratory Scientist Training Program (CA CCR 1032) includes a 12-month clinical rotation in the following areas: